How Workers’ Comp Benefits Affect Social Security Benefits

 This is a very brief overview of two possible options.
 To find out what’s appropriate for your unique situation, talk to an attorney.

-Don’t do it on Your Own – Work with an Experienced Attorney
+Work with an Experienced Greenville Workers’ Compensation Attorney

-If you’re seeking disability and workers’ compensation benefits, get the help of an experienced Social Security Disability Insurance and workers’ compensation lawyer.
+If you’re seeking disability and workers’ compensation benefits, get the help of an experienced Social Security Disability Insurance and work injury lawyer.
 Attorneys Johnnie Fulton and Andrew Barr of the law firm Fulton & Barr in Greenville, SC, can help you with your claims and improve your chances of getting maximum benefits you deserve under the law.

 Once you’ve been injured, the clock starts ticking and you have only a certain amount of time to file.
 Don’t let the opportunity pass without taking action.
 Call (864) 235-3154 to schedule a free initial consultation with Fulton and Barr to discuss your situation.